 A bound orbit will have two turning points, $r_a$ and $r_p$, respectively corresponding to the maximum (apoapsis) and minimum distance (periapsis) of the small compact object from the black hole.
 The radial equation of motion, Eq.~\eqref{eq:energyeq}, evaluated at the two turning points $r=r_{a(p)}$ gives us two algebraic equations that can be solved for $(\tilde{E},\tilde{L})$, giving expressions in terms of $(r_a,r_p)$.
 In turn, $r_a$ and $r_p$ can be expressed in terms of $p$ and $e$ using Eq.~(\eqref{eq:radialeq}):

 For the Schwarzschild metric, one can work out explicit expressions for $(\tilde{E}(r_a,r_p),\tilde{L}(r_a,r_p))$ in terms of $(p,e)$.
 However, for the more complicated SdS metric, this procedure does not yield explicit expressions.
-Recognizing that the cosmological constant is small, we shall content ourselves with working out approximate expressions valid only to first order in $\Lambda$.
-In terms of the scaled radial variable $r\rightarrow r/M$ and scaled cosmological constant $\lambda\rightarrow(1/3)M^2\Lambda$, the conserved quantities are given by:
+Recognizing that the SdS parameter is small, we shall content ourselves with working out approximate expressions valid only to first order in $\lambda$.
+In terms of the scaled radial variable $r\rightarrow r/M$ and scaled SdS parameter $\lambda\rightarrow(1/3)M^2\Lambda$, the conserved quantities are given by:

 where we have similarly non-dimensionalized the energy and angular momentum according to $E^2\rightarrow(\tilde{E}/\mu)^2$ and $L\rightarrow(\tilde{L}/M\mu)$.